How We Live

-As professional recruiter with over 22 years experience it saddens me to see people so discouraged by the mindless prejudice of prospective employers.
+As a professional recruiter with over 22 years of experience, it saddens me to see people so discouraged by the mindless prejudice of prospective employers.

-My speciality has been computer systems, professionals in banking and securities.
+My specialty has been computer systems for professionals in banking and securities.
 In my career I have had the privilege of working with people with disabilities.
 I have been amazed by how many can "more than compensate" for their disabilities, primarily because of their self-confidence in their skills and experience, as well as their positive attitude towards their work.
-Professionally speaking some have been among the best people I have worked with.
+Professionally speaking, some have been among the best people I have worked with.

 Considering that most people you speak with will not know of any openings, be prepared to ask if they know anyone else who might know of a job opening.
 Build your network by getting the name of another person to call.

 Try to maintain contact on a 60 - 90 day basis.
-Do some research on companies who might have one or more jobs that you might fit - competitors, clients or suppliers to your former employers.
+Do some research on companies that might have one or more jobs that may be a good fit for you including competitors, clients or suppliers to your former employers.
 As you identify prospective employers try to find the person to whom you would report if hired and mail your resume directly to them.
 If you don't hear from them in a week, call them.
 I do not think mailing or e-mailing your resume to human resources will get you anywhere as they are already deluged with solicited and unsolicited resumes every week.
 Nor do I think posting ones resume on the job boards - one among tens of thousands - will yield much success.
 But if you have nothing else to do, post it with no expectations.

 John Russell, WW Member

 My former employer, Naval Air Systems Command, was very accommodating.
 I had a lot of sick leave saved up, so a month off when I had my surgery was no problem.
-After the surgery I went right back to work after two weeks for the in hospital recovery, and two weeks at home recovering.
-I worked another 2 years, and having the years of service and age, I retired.
+After the surgery I went right back to work after a month off, two weeks for the in hospital recovery and two weeks at home recovering.
+I worked another 2 years and, having the years of service and age, I retired.

 I lived in Maryland then.
 I moved back to California.
 I was bored so I started looking on line for employment.
-I found this web site National Older workers Career Center, that employs older workers at the Environmental Protection Agency.
-Turns out they had a job at the San Francisco office that I could do.
-I also had a phone interview, and I speak with an electrolarynx, and it went OK.
+I found this web site titled National Older workers Career Center, that employs older workers at the Environmental Protection Agency.
+It turns out that they had a job at the San Francisco office that I could do.
+I also had a phone interview.
+I speak with an electrolarynx and it went OK.
 I have been working at the EPA for 3 yrs now, and they say they have enough funding to keep me another year.

 Yes, age and breathing through a hole in your neck are negatives but I found there are websites online oriented towards older workers getting employed.
 The folks here at the EPA have been very nice to me, even though I am old and speak with my EL.

 I don't make the pay I did as a GS-13 employee, but I don't work that hard either.
-And one of the benefits is I have two medical insurances and a dental insurance plan.
+And one of the benefits I now have is two medical insurances and a dental insurance plan.
 That has reduced my out of pocket expenses.